About Blue Jay

 The Blue Jay Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The San Bernardino County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Blue Jay, California residents are available through the local police department and authorized providers in San Bernardino County.
+Fingerprinting services for Blue Jay, California residents are available through local police (where present) and authorized providers in San Bernardino County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Blue Jay Police Department or San Bernardino County Sheriff's Office for scheduling and fees.

 To register to vote in Blue Jay, California, residents can register online through the California Secretary of State's website, by mail, or in person at the San Bernardino County elections office.
 California requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
-The registration deadline is typically 30 days before an election.
+The standard online and mail registration deadline is 15 days before an election; conditional voter registration is available after that deadline and on Election Day at county election offices and vote centers.
 Voters can verify their registration status and find polling locations through the California Secretary of State's voter lookup tool.
 For local municipal elections in Blue Jay, contact the San Bernardino County Clerk's office for schedules and ballot information.

 Property records for Blue Jay, California are maintained by the San Bernardino County Assessor's Office and the San Bernardino County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within San Bernardino County, including parcels in Blue Jay.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The San Bernardino County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many California counties provide online property record searches through their county websites.
-For in-person requests, visit the San Bernardino County offices at the county courthouse.
 The San Bernardino County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Blue Jay, California residents are available through both county and state offices.
 The California Department of Public Health, Vital Records, located in Sacramento, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in California.
 Orders can be placed online, by mail, or in person.
 Locally, the San Bernardino County Clerk's office issues marriage licenses and maintains marriage records for San Bernardino County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.